tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/网络与安全/设置 SSL 加密_intl_en.md

 ## Configuring an SSL CA certificate
 After enabling SSL encryption, you need to configure an SSL CA certificate when using a client to connect to TencentDB.
 The following takes Navicat as an example to describe how to install an SSL CA certificate.
 For other applications or clients, refer to their respective documentation.
+>?Every time SSL encryption is enabled or disabled for TencentDB for MySQL, a new certificate will be generated.
+>
 1. Open Navicat.
 2. Right-click the target database and select **Edit Connection**.
-3. Select the **SSL** tab, select the path of the CA certificate in .pem format, complete the settings as shown below, and click **OK**.
+3. Select the **SSL** tab, select the path of the CA certificate in .pem format, complete the settings, and click **OK**.
 >?
 If the error message `connection is being used` is displayed, it may be because the previous session has not been disconnected.
 In this case, restart Navicat and try again.
 >
 4. Double-click the target database to test whether the connection is normal.